-8. Course certificate.
+- 8. Course certificate.
 Written documentation should be provided to each student who satisfactorily completes the training course.
-The documentation should indude:

-a.
-Student's name.

-b.
-Course title.

-c.COurse date.

-d.
-Statement that the student has successfully completed the course.

-e.
-Name and address of the training provider.

-f.
-An individual identification number for the certificate.
+The documentation should include: - a.
+Student's name. - b.
+Course title. - c_COurse date. - d.
+Statement that the student has successfully completed the course. - e.
+Name and address of the training provider. - f.
+An individual identification number for the certificate... - g.

-g.
 Ust of the levels of personal protective equipment used by the student ID complete the course.